http://www.columbiapwr.com/

 rapid and capital-efficient manner."

-reliable and more efficient device — the SeaRay accomplishes this
+more reliable and more efficient device — the SeaRay

-of the wave.
-This innovative approach is a breakthrough in wave
+full potential of the wave.
+This innovative approach is a

-energy technology because it can survive and produce electricity
+breakthrough in wave energy technology because it can survive

 The world’s oceans are estimated to contain enough practically